JuliaGPU/AMDGPU.jl/docs/src/quickstart.md

     ```

 !!! warning
-    If during the build process you get an error message along the lines of `hipErrorNoBinaryForGpu: Coudn't find binary for current devices!` and you already have ROCm installed locally then you should set the environment variable `JULIA_AMDGPU_DISABLE_ARTIFACTS=1` and re-build AMDGPU.jl.
+    If during the build process you get an error message along the lines of `hipErrorNoBinaryForGpu: Coudn't find binary for current devices!` and you already have ROCm installed locally then you should set the environment variable `JULIA_AMDGPU_DISABLE_ARTIFACTS=1` and reload AMDGPU.jl.

 ## Running a simple kernel